hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/177_the_ramayana.md

 was strong and vigorous and, finally, became a highway robber; he attacked persons in the street and robbed them, and with that money he supported his father, mother, wife, and children.
-This went on continually, until one day a great saint called Nârada was passing by, and the robber attacked him.
+This went on continually, until one day a great saint called Nārada was passing by, and the robber attacked him.
 The sage asked the robber, "Why are you going to rob me?
 It is a great sin to rob human beings and kill them.
 What do you incur all this sin for?"
 The robber said, "Why, I want to